nilotpaul/next-ecommerce-redux/README.md

-# NeuxsMart - Ecommerce Store
+# NexusMart - Ecommerce Store
 Built with Next.js and Redux

 ## Overview